 - The Current River and the Jacks Fork River are federal waterways, part of the Ozark National Scenic Riverways, which is a national park.
 There are restrictions on rowdiness, loud stereos, cliff jumping, rope swings, air horns, dry ice, beer bongs, kegs and Jell-O shots.
 Streams are patrolled.

 - Alcohol is permitted on all rivers, as long as it is not in a glass bottle or jar.
 State law bans beer containers holding four or more gallons.

-- Remember the golden rule: if you carried it in, carry it out – do not leave litter behind.
+- Remember the golden rule: if you carried it in, carry it out – do not leave litter from your rafting trip behind.
 Outfitters supply mesh bags for collecting trash, aluminum cans and other litter.
 Keep the rivers clean by picking up debris and disposing it in the proper place.